GheistLycis/Go-Hexagonal/README.md

 # Go-Hexagonal

-Go-based implementation of the Hexagonal Architecture (Ports and Adapters), featuring both a HTTP server and a TCP server for P2P file transfers.
+Go-based implementation of the Hexagonal Architecture (Ports and Adapters), featuring both a HTTP server and a TCP server/client for P2P file transfers.

 -   Web server implemented with Gin
 -   Database handling with GORM and PostgreSQL